Go inside the worlds of art, fashion, design, and lifestyle.

 On a recent trip to Los Angeles, we found ourselves immersed in the landscape of Hollywood’s food, fun, and design.
 Restaurants, boutiques, and music venues were back to embodying a pre-pandemic buzz, busy with socialites looking for connection.
 At hotels around the city—including our home base, tommie Hollywood—visitors were traveling with a heightened sense of importance around the experiences they’d have, too.
 What interior spaces might they remember?
 What dishes or creative cocktails would they recall after they’ve returned home?
 Which spot boasted the best service?

 When approaching the project, creating these unforgettable experiences was nonnegotiable for the interior designers at Studio Collective, as well as the hospitality company behind the hotel’s food and beverage outlets, Ten Five Hospitality.
-For a cohesive approach to branding, styling, design, and service, for instance, the hospitality firm's CEO and Co-Founder, Dan Daley, its Executive Vice President of Brand Experience, Sebastian Puga, and its in-house designer, Bernadette Blanc, focused on touchpoints that hinged on storytelling for an experience to remember.
+For a cohesive approach to branding, styling, design, and service, for instance, the hospitality firm's CEO and Co-Founder, Dan Daley, a partner at the firm, Sebastian Puga, and its in-house designer, Bernadette Blanc, focused on touchpoints that hinged on storytelling for an experience to remember.

 Inside the hotel, every foot of space is filled with eye-catching art, varied lighting, contrasting materials and textures, lush plants, and a layout of space perfect for mingling, dancing, and dining.
 An equation fit for the senses, there’s a heightened approach to nearly all sights, sounds, and smells—with cheeky photos, table books, live music, and fragrances from the kitchen floating throughout the hotel at all hours.